The64thGamer/cheeseepedia/content/919y4yf1bslueh6i/content.md

-The ***Chuck E. Cheese in the Galaxy 5000 Display*** is a display placed on counters that would be used to advertise the {{< wiki-link "Chuck E. Cheese in the Galaxy 5000" >}} Movie in 1999.
+The ***Chuck E. Cheese in the Galaxy 5000 Display*** is a display placed on counters that would be used to advertise the [Chuck E. Cheese in the Galaxy 5000] Movie in 1999.
 The display was paired alongside an example VHS copy, and a price plate for $12.95.